-But van der Waerden is not a mere copyist or epigone.
-He develops Neugebauer's idea into a general interpretive tool for Greek mathematics, used, for instance, to analyze the side-and-diagonal numbers (pp. 126f),24 the Delic problem (p.
+But van der Waerden is no mere copyist or epigone.
+He develops Neugebauer's idea into a general interpretive tool for Greek mathematics, used, for instance, to analyze the side-and-diagonal numbers (pp. 126f), the Delic problem (p.
 161) and Theaitetos (p.
 119 and passim).